 UPDATE 7/7/2020: The Balboa Park Central Mesa, trails, and select recreation facilities are currently open.
 Please visit the Virtual Visitors Center Hub for additional details and future updates.

 If you think social distancing means not going out and visiting public places, think again.
-Balboa Park offers 1,200 acres worth of open space, plenty of room to spare to keep a safe distance from others.
+Balboa Park offers 1,200 acres worth of open space, and plenty of room to keep a safe distance from others.
 We can thank our friends at Parks and Recreation for keeping the park’s standalone restrooms open and maintained during this time.
 Here are just a few ways you can stretch your legs and get some much-needed fresh air today or any day:

 1. Check Out the New Spring Flora

 Vibrant new spring growth is sprouting up everywhere.
 Experience the sights and scents of our region’s coastal sage scrub ecosystem along 65 miles of hiking trails that crisscross the park.
 The Jerry Schad Memorial Trail offers a great urban park hike to help you stay fit, while the Florida Canyon Native Plant Preserve shows off San Diego County’s unparalleled biodiversity.
 If you come soon, you’ll catch a vista of the flowering cherry blossom trees inside the Japanese Friendship Garden from the lookout point just north of the Tea Pavilion.

 2. Explore This Biodiversity Hotspot — Hundreds of Exotic Species

 In addition to all the native flora, our 150-year-old park also features an expansive collection of 450 nonnative species of trees.
 Many of them originate from the planet’s other four Mediterranean climate areas, so they grow well here with our limited precipitation.
 You can get more info on any trees you encounter via the TreeTracker mobile app.

 3. Take a Walking Tour of a National Historic Landmark District